 On WBUR (Boston, MA)’s On Point, listen to Alexander Keyssar discuss the problematic nature of the enduring fixture of American democracy:

-“America’s greatest historian of democracy now offers an extraordinary history of the most bizarre aspect of our representative democracy—the electoral college.”—Lawrence Lessig, author of They Don’t Represent Us
+“America’s greatest historian of democracy now offers an extraordinary history of the most bizarre aspect of our representative democracy—the electoral college…A brilliant contribution to a critical current debate.”—Lawrence Lessig, author of They Don’t Represent Us

 “Conclusively demonstrates the absurdity of preserving an institution that has been so contentious throughout U.S. history and has not infrequently produced results that defied the popular will.”—Michael Kazin, The Nation